Digos

 The city lies on the western shores of Davao Gulf and southern foothills of Mount Apo on the island of Mindanao, centrally located between the three major cities in Mindanao, Davao City in the north, General Santos in the south and Cotabato City in the west.

-It is considered as part of Metropolitan Davao.
+It is the second most populous city in Davao del Sur after the highly-urbanized city of Davao as well as the fourth most populous city in Davao Region, and it is also considered as part of Metropolitan Davao.

 It is known for its sweet-juicy 'carabao variety mango,' sold locally and exported abroad, thus being dubbed as the Mango Capital City of the Philippines.
 It is also considered as The Gate City Of The South.

 On September 8, 2000, Digos was converted into a city.

 History

-In the early days, Digos was a watercourse, a meeting place of inhabitants belonging to the Austronesians who settled along the southern foothills of Mt.
-Apo.
+In the early days, Digos was a watercourse, a meeting place of inhabitants belonging to the Austronesians who settled along the southern foothills of Mount Apo.
 The Digos River meets Davao Gulf and it is ideal for fishing and bathing.

 Digos was once part of the Sultanate of Maguindanao.
 During the 1800s, it was under the influence of Datu Bago, a Maguindanaon datu who led the resistance in Davao Region against the Spanish Empire.

 During the Spanish Era, a group of natives carrying bows and arrows were approached by some Spaniards traversing the very fertile tracts of land in Davao.
 One Lopez Jaena Pacheco, a conquistador during the administration of Governor Claveria serving as the head of the group, inquired about the name of the place from the barefooted natives.
 Believing that the Spaniards were asking where they were bound to, the natives answered "Padigus", which means "to take a bath".
 Since then the place was identified as Digos.

 As a portion of the "food bowl" of the province of Davao del Sur, otherwise known as the Padada Valley, Digos lured many migrants, majority of whom came from the Visayas and Ilocos regions to settle permanently in the area.
 Before World War II, an enterprising American by the name of N.E.
 Crumb leased 10.24 km2 and transformed the place into an Abaca Plantation.
 This became the hub of economic activity in the locality during those days.

 Digos was occupied by the Japanese troops in 1942.

 In 1945, through the brave efforts of the combined forces of the Philippine Commonwealth Army, the local Davaoeño guerrilla units from the Davao peninsula, and the United States military, the Japanese soldiers were defeated.